Zenwolf/kanso/README.md

 3. Listen to data changes.

 ### Action Interceptors
-An action interceptor allows you to receive an action before it is used to change state.
+An action interceptor is a function that allows you to receive an action before it is used to change state.
 The required function signature is:

     action => action

 You can return the same action, you could return a different action, or you could return a modified version of the same action.
 This is an extremely flexible system, hopefully allowing you to perform any number of things in response to an action.

 ### State Interceptors
-A state interceptor allows you to receive a new state before it is set.
+A state interceptor is a function that allows you to receive a new state before it is set.
 The required function signature is:

     state => state